-If you’re planning on hosting guests this holiday season, making sure it’s prepared for the hustle and bustle is important.
+Preparing your home for the hustle and bustle is important if you’re planning on hosting guests this holiday season.
 Cooking meals throughout the year can wreak havoc on your kitchen.
-But when the holidays roll around, having a well-organized kitchen can help ensure your entertaining efforts are executed flawlessly.
+When the holidays roll around, a well-organized kitchen can help ensure you execute your entertaining efforts flawlessly.
 Organizing everything from your meal plan to your storage space can help you streamline your cooking projects.
 Here are 5 tips for how to get organized for the holidays.

 1. Plan (and Prep) Ahead

 When you have a lot of cooking to do over the holidays, it helps to sit down and plan out your meals well in advance.
-Knowing how to get organized for the holidays can help you have a more efficient and enjoyable holiday cooking experience.
+Knowing how to organize for the holidays can help you experience a more efficient and enjoyable holiday cooking.

 Take inventory of what you have in your pantry, and make a list of things you may need to re-stock.
 In addition to cooking and baking ingredients, make sure you have the non-perishable basics needed for prep and cleanup:

 Consider planning meals that use similar ingredients so you can buy in bulk and use everything that you purchase.
 This allows you to prep some things ahead of time to help cut down your time in the kitchen and increase your time spent with loved ones.

 Pro Tip: Simplify dinner time on busy days or when you’re burnt out from cooking by making family meals ahead of time and freezing them.

 2. Organize with Baskets and Bins